jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 02FJGX2ntLtM5YyKFNiRWr >}}

+## Andrew Clapp - Music Producer at Smoke Signal Productions {#andrew-clapp}

+> I had a lot of fun on Jibber Jabber with Jim.
+>
+> Excellent conversation that has great insight into my instrumental process, as well as lore and business about Smoke Signal Productions.
+>
+> I'm looking forward to sharing our conversation.

+{{< spotify episode 3Rh4wyzlO4jQpB57FvMYWB >}}

 ## Jorge Castro - Founder of Universal Blue {#jorge-castro}

 > Jim really forced me to rethink the angles I approached my own project with.